Image Source: Nina Gregier

 “Gillette lost loyal customers over their controversial advert addressing toxic masculinity”

-Such a negative experience has been faced by several big brands, one of them being Gillette over a controversial advert they published in January of 2019 in an attempt to tackle the issue of “Toxic Masculinity”, which, although being a progressive topic of discussion, coloured Gillette’s largest target audience: Men, in a highly negative light.
+Such a negative experience has been faced by several big brands, one of them being Gillette over a controversial advert they published in January of 2019 in an attempt to tackle the issue of “Toxic Masculinity”, which, although being a progressive topic of discussion, colored Gillette’s largest target audience: Men, in a highly negative light.

 Gillette’s parent company Proctor and Gamble reported a net loss of about $5.24 billion, or $2.12 per share, for the financial quarter, due to an $8 billion non-cash write-down of Gillette.
 Although the writedown can’t be directly attributed to Gillette’s ad campaign, it is safe to assume that the outrage caused by the ad campaign cost Gillette significantly.